travetto/travetto/module/auth/README.md

 ## Configuration

 Additionally, there exists a common practice of mapping various external security principals into a local contract.
-These external identities, as provided from countless authentication schemes, need to be homogeonized for use.
+These external identities, as provided from countless authentication schemes, need to be homogenized for use.
 This has been handled in other frameworks by using external configuration, and creating a mapping between the two set of fields.
 Within this module, the mappings are defined as functions in which you can translate to the model from an identity or to an identity from a model.

 **Code: Principal Source configuration**
 ```typescript